-Introduction to Embedded Systems for IoT (DSE - 4/ GE - 6)
+Introduction to Embedded Systems for IoT (DSE - 4/ GE - 6) (Credit Distribution and Prerequisites of the Course)

 - To understand the purpose, architecture, and design principles of embedded systems in IoT. - To develop proficiency in interfacing sensors, actuators, and communication modules with embedded platforms. - To explore IoT-enabling technologies and integrate them with cloud platforms for real-world applications.